xtekky/gpt4free/README.md

 working on it

-### !! important !!
-if you find any site that proposes free language models, make a suggestion and I will reverse engineer it and add it to this repo
+#### !! important - if you find any site that proposes free language models, make a suggestion and I will reverse engineer it and add it to this repo

-current sites (some already on this repo, some I am working on):
+**current sites (no auth/easy acc creation) (some already on this repo, some I am working on):**

 - ora.sh (gpt 3.5)
 - nat.dev (paid now, looking for bypass) (gpt 4/3.5)